PharmGKB/PharmCAT/docs/specifications/VCF-Requirements.md

 For more details about fulfilling these requirements for PharmCAT read the [Preparing VCF Files](/specifications/Preparing-VCF-Files) page.

-See [Preprocessing VCF Files for PharmCAT](/technical-docs/vcf-preprocessor) for a script to automate some of these steps.
+See [PharmCAT's VCF Preprocessor](/using/VCF-Preprocessor) for a script to automate some of these steps.